bbauska/W3Cx-3of5/README.md

 <h4>Use an &lt;aside&gt; element to display a tag cloud on the... side of the main content</h4>

-After the long &lt;section&gt; element that contains all the blog articles displayed in the page, we added the HTML code for the tag cloud that is displayed on the right of the page, "aside"!
-This is done using - you already guessed it - an &lt;aside&gt; element:
+<p>After the long &lt;section&gt; element that contains all the blog articles displayed in the page, we added the HTML code for the tag cloud that is displayed on the right of the page, "aside"!
+This is done using - you already guessed it - an &lt;aside&gt; element:</p>

 <!------------------------------------------------------------------------------------------------>
 <!---------------- 19. image of the tag cloud defined as an aside element (39) ------------------->